 |Transmission||Lice (Pediculus humanus), “Relapsing fever due to lice,“ mainly in the cold season; lack of hygiene||Lederzecken (Ornithodorus), “Recurrent fever” in Germany just known as imported travel disease.|

 |Symptoms||Recurrent fever for 3 – 6 days, symptom-free intervals, chills, arthralgias, myalgias, stomach aches, hepatosplenomegaly, diffuse petechial hemorrhages, pinpoint large macular exanthema.|

 |Complications||30% of the patients develop seizures, coma, hemiplegia, CNS-bleedings, myocarditis with arrhythmia, liver failure.|

 |Diagnostic||Serological diagnostics is unreliable!
 Detection of the pathogens in peripheral blood via dark-field microscopy.|

 |Therapy||Erythromycin, alternatively Tetracyclind|

 The correct answers can be found below the references.

 1. Which antibiotic should be prescribed for pregnant women, if a drug therapy for Borreliosis is indicated?

-2. A 21-year-old teacher, who until now was never seriously sick, shows the following symptoms (in march): slight fever, flushing of face and symptoms of a cold.
-She goes to your doctor’s surgery.
+2. A 21-year-old teacher, who until now was never seriously sick, shows the following symptoms (in March): slight fever, flushing of the face and symptoms of a cold.
+She goes to the Doctor’s surgery.
 The physical examination shows exanthemas in the extremities.
 Which diagnosis does fit the most?